ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 In C, you must declare the type of every variable before using it.
 This is different from languages like Python, where the type is determined automatically.

-Here’s how to declare different types of variables:
+Here's how to declare different types of variables:

 ```c
 	int age = 30;             // Integer (whole number)